Keep informed about employment law and a wide range of current HR, L&D and OD topics with our updates, factsheets and guides

 Our research reported in Leadership – easier said than done showed that even where individuals have leadership skills, their ability to lead in practice is affected by organisational factors, including hierarchical structures, performance management systems and other people management policies and practices.
 Aligning organisation design and culture can bridge the gap between leadership capability and ability – see our report Tackling the barriers to leadership overview and case studies or listen to our podcast on barriers to leadership.

-In the past, people professional have relied on so-called ’best practice’ to develop people management practices for their organisations.
+In the past, people professionals have relied on so-called ’best practice’ to develop people management practices for their organisations.
 But the rapidly changing world of work means this concept is increasingly irrelevant in many contexts.
-Instead, professionals will be making situational judgments, underpinned by relevant evidence, to allow them to meet the specific needs of their particular organisation and workforce without compromising the core principles of good HR.
+Instead, professionals will be making situational judgments, underpinned by relevant evidence, and guided by fundamental principles to achieve impactful outcomes.
+This approach allows people professionals to meet the specific needs of their organisation and workforce without compromising core principles.
 Other professions are adopting similar principles-based approaches to practice.
-Our research provides an early indication of what the principles for people management and development practice could be.
-It encourages HR professionals to act as ‘provocateurs’, encouraging innovative ways of doing business or new areas of strategic focus.
+Our Profession for the Future work encourages people professionals to act as ‘provocateurs’, encouraging innovative ways of doing business or new areas of strategic focus.

 AZIZ, H. (2019) Why is humility so relevant for leaders and can it be developed through coaching?
 Strategic HR Review.
 Vol 18, No 1.
 Reviewed in In a Nutshell.